Overview

 7 October – 3 November 2025

-Draft Active Transport Plan to be refined based on community feedback.
+Draft Active Transport Plan refined based on community feedback.

-Present the Sunshine Coast Active Transport Plan at Council Ordinary Meeting for adoption.
+The Sunshine Coast Active Transport Plan 2026 was adopted by Council at the Ordinary Meeting on 21 May 2026.

 Contact Us